High Taper Mullet Haircut

 Usually, the fade and shape stay clean for about two to three weeks.
 If your hair grows fast, a quick line-up every 10–14 days keeps it sharp.

 Yes.
-The high taper mullet curly hair version is one of the most popular.
+The u003cstrongu003ehigh taper mullet curly hairu003c/strongu003e version is one of the most popular.
 It removes bulk from the sides while keeping curls defined and free-flowing.

 Definitely.
-The high taper fade mullet adds height and shape that make thin hair look fuller.
+The u003cstrongu003ehigh taper fade mulletu003c/strongu003e adds height and shape that make thin hair look fuller.
 Use sea salt spray or texturizing powder for extra lift.

 Show a photo and say you want a high taper that starts near the temples, blends into longer hair on top and back, and keeps the natural flow of a mullet.